moalang/moa/README.md

 # The Moa Programming Language
-Moa is an open source programming language that enhances your development experience, especially for web development.
+Moa is an open source programming language that enhances your development experience for all development environments.

 ## Why Moa?
 If some of the following are bothering you, Moa can help.

+- Long waits to verify code changes
+  → Fast compiler and hot-loading
 - Struggle with debugging
-  → Type error reporting during compilation
   → Highly flexible debugger
-- Slow compilation speed
-  → Fast compiler
-- Complex environment setup
-  → Integrated setup for development, staging, and production environments
-  → Hot deployment
-  → Embedded dashboard for developer
+- Technical dept and legacy code
+  → Enhance each part without affecting the whole

+## How to enhance?
+Moa is independent of specific operating system and programming langauges, but also provides numerous unique features to enhance your productivity:
+- Allows modifying and running code on the fly
+- Visualizes function calling and their side effects, including the time consumed
+- Generates codes in JavaScript and so on(in the future...)